 The Fulbright-National Geographic Digital Storytelling Fellowship was launched in 2013 as a new component of the Fulbright U.S. Student Program.
-It provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on globally significant theme.
+It provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in two or three countries on a globally significant theme.
 This Fellowship is made possible through a partnership between the U.S. Department of State and the National Geographic Society.
-Fellows post stories on the Fulbright-National Geographic blog.

-For 2015, applications will be accepted on the following themes:
+Applications for the 2016-2017 academic year will be accepted for the following themes:

 Botswana: Daniel Koehler